 ARES also launched our successful Freelance Journalist Assistance Programme (FJAP) in 2014.
 We have assisted a number of journalists under the FJAP on a pro bono basis, as well as having worked with larger media organisations to provide detailed background research, analysis, and expert commentary on a wide range of arms and munitions related news stories.
 As well as being featured in mainstream media, ARES material is also published by specialist journals, including those of the International Ammunition Association (IAA) and the European Cartridge Research Association (ECRA).
 ARES staff have delivered training to journalists in various regions around the world, with more planned for 2015.
 Forensic capabilities have also been exercised on behalf of journalists, and this capability will be fully developed in 2015.

 Over the course of the year, the ARES team has expanded with the addition of new staff, adding to the expertise and capability of our existing staff.
-New staff members in 2014 include researcher Ian McCollum, author and editor of Forgotten Weapons, a blog specialising in lesser-known and experimental firearms, as well as associate researcher Stephen Semler, and research assistants Graeme Rice and Hassan Morajea.
+New staff members in 2014 include researcher Ian McCollum, author and editor of Forgotten Weapons, a blog specialising in lesser-known and experimental firearms, as well as associate researcher Stephen Semler, and research assistant Hassan Morajea.
 Click the ‘Our Team’ tab at the top of the page for more information on these staff, and the rest of the ARES team.

 2015 is already shaping up to be a significant year for ARES, with numerous private and public projects scheduled for completion.
 Stay tuned to The Hoplite, the ARES company blog, as well as our Publications page, for updates on our publicly available outputs.
 Finally, from all the team here at ARES, we want to take the opportunity to thank the various organisations and individuals who have supported our work, as well as our staff, consultants, clients, and readership.
 Here’s to another successful year!